 A lot has changed in the world of affiliate marketing over the years.
-Way back, it had a bit of a wild west feel with few rules, but these days things are a lot more regulated.
-As an affiliate marketer trying to earn an income from the eBay Partner Network (EPN) or other ad and affiliate networks, you need to be aware of and adhere to regulations that apply to your business.
-Failure to do so could land you in trouble.
+Way back, it had a bit of a Wild West feel with few rules, but these days things are a lot more regulated.
+As an affiliate marketer trying to earn an income from the eBay Partner Network (EPN) or other ad and affiliate networks, you need to adhere to regulations that apply to your business.
+Failure to do so could land you in trouble, from having your EPN account terminated to a Google Manual action blacklisting your website.

-Much of the regulation impacting affiliate marketing is born out of providing full transparency to visitors to your site so they’re aware that clicking links on your site may earn you a commission and thus why they are placed before them on the page.
+Much of the regulation impacting affiliate marketing is designed to provide full transparency to visitors of your site so they are fully aware that clicking links on your site may earn you a commission and thus why they are placed before them on the page.

 So What Should You Do?